Introduction

 - “How many customers signed up this month?” → SQL only (it’s in the database)

-- “How many customers complained about refunds last month?” → both (count from database, context from docs)
+- “How many customers complained about refunds last month?” → both

 def classify_question(question, schema_description):